deshi-dw/Cerberus2020/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Description**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A description of what the feature will do.

-**Describe the solution you'd like**
+**Reason to exist**
-A clear and concise description of what you want to happen.
+A reason to implement this feature over other solutions.

-**Describe alternatives you've considered**
+**Scope of the feature**
-A clear and concise description of any alternative solutions or features you've considered.
+How big the feature is and how many function will it be able to provide and for what systems.

 **Additional context**
 Add any other context or screenshots about the feature request here.